kora-projects/kora-docs/mkdocs/docs/en/documentation/kafka.md

 }
 ```

+### Telemetry { #telemetry }

+Kafka uses a telemetry contract for logging, metrics, and tracing of messages.
+Telemetry configuration (the `telemetry { logging / metrics / tracing }` section) is described in the [Configuration](#config-consumer) section.

+For each batch & message, `KafkaListener` creates a separate telemetry context, which is closed upon completion of processing.
+The message is described via telemetry handler parameters, including topic, partition, offset, and processing duration.

+The default factory, `DefaultKafkaListenerTelemetryFactory`, combines three factories:
+- `KafkaListenerLoggerFactory` builds a `KafkaListenerLogger` to log the start and end of message processing;
+- `KafkaListenerMetricsFactory` builds a `KafkaListenerMetrics` to record message metrics;
+- `KafkaListenerTracerFactory` builds a `KafkaListenerTracer` for distributed tracing.

+Metrics and tracing are described in the [Metrics Reference](metrics.md#kafka) section.

 ## Producer { #producer }

 `Producer` sends records to a `topic`.
 Kora creates an implementation of the interface annotated with `@KafkaPublisher`,